 Fernando Cabo BA.
 BSc.
 MSc.
 Dip Shiatsu is the director and principal teacher at the Professional Shiatsu School.
 His first regular contact with shiatsu was in the early 90s when he was working at the International Macrobiotic Institute in Switzerland.
 He enjoyed it so much that he decided to become a professional shiatsu therapist.
-After doing a few short Zen shiatsu courses in the early 90s, Fernando graduated as a professional in 2001 and has been working with shiatsu and sotai ever since.
+After doing a few short Zen shiatsu courses in the early 90s, Fernando went on to train professionally graduating in 2001.
+He has been working with shiatsu and sotai ever since.

-He trained first as instructor, and then as a teacher of shiatsu
+He later trained first as instructor, and then as a teacher of shiatsu

 and sotai.
 He has been training professionals since 2004.